Undergraduate Housing Policies

 Kitchen/cooking safety is important.
 Leaving food unattended while cooking and using appliances (stove, oven, microwave) for any period of time is a safety issue and violation of this policy.

-It is imperative that you notify your community Housing Office and complete a work order any time you feel your fire equipment/alarms are not functioning properly.
+For the safety of yourself and your community, it is imperative that you notify your community Housing Office and complete a work order any time you feel your fire equipment/alarms are not functioning properly.
 Residents are encouraged to decorate their living environment with attention to fire safety.
 It is important to note the following safety precautions:

-• Incense, candles, open flames and fog machines are not permitted in any on campus residence.
+- Incense, candles, open flames and fog machines are not permitted in any on campus residence.
 Exceptions can be requested for special circumstances through your community Housing Office.

-• No materials (cloth, paper, etc.) shall be placed over light bulbs for any reason.
+- No materials (cloth, paper, etc.) shall be placed over light bulbs for any reason.

-• All lighting in housing facilities must be UL-approved
+- All lighting in housing facilities must be UL-approved

-• Flammable/explosive liquids cannot be stored in any on-campus housing community.
+- Flammable/explosive liquids cannot be stored in any on-campus housing community.

-• No items may touch, obstruct, or be hung from sprinkler heads.
+- No items may touch, obstruct, or be hung from sprinkler heads.

-• Hallways and fire exits may not be blocked in any manner.
+- Hallways and fire exits may not be blocked in any manner.

-• All surge protectors and power strips used in the Housing must be the Underwriter Laboratories (UL)
+- All surge protectors and power strips used in the Housing must be the Underwriter Laboratories (UL)

-• Power strips may not be connected to one another, for example daisy-chaining
+- Power strips may not be connected to one another, for example daisy-chaining

-• Power cords and string lights cannot obstruct walkways or stairwells
+- Power cords and string lights cannot obstruct walkways or stairwells

-• All furniture must be arranged so that it does not cover or block ingress, egress or fire safety equipment, including but not limited to exits, exit signs, walkways, elevators, lights, smoke detectors, fire control panels or fire extinguishers.
+- All furniture must be arranged so that it does not cover or block ingress, egress or fire safety equipment, including but not limited to exits, exit signs, walkways, elevators, lights, smoke detectors, fire control panels or fire extinguishers.

 To ensure that rooms meet all the safety requirements, EH&S will conduct room inspections at least once a year–rooms with automatic sprinklers maybe inspected quarterly.

-P.22 Guest Visitation
+P.24 Guest Visitation

 Occasionally, residents may wish to have a family member or friend visit or stay with them overnight.